The History of Sicily: From Ancient Times to Modern Day

 The Arabs introduced new crops, such as citrus fruits, cotton, melon, pistachio, and date palms.
 They also planted enough sugarcane to build a substantial export trade.

-The Arabs brought with them a new system of agriculture.
-It was based on innovations such as terracing and siphon aqueducts for irrigation.
+The Arabs also brought a new agriculture system based on innovations such as terracing and siphon aqueducts for irrigation.

 All this led to greater agricultural productivity.
 The damage to agriculture caused by the Romans was finally remedied.

-Other Arab influences include a love of poetry, music, and art.
-These helped to shape the island's cultural identity.
+Other Arab influences include a love of poetry, music, and art, which helped shape the island's cultural identity.
+The Arab influence is evident in many of Palermo's medieval churches, such as Monreale Cathedral and the Palatine Chapel.

-With the Arabs came a rich cultural heritage that would leave a lasting impact on the island.
+Like the Greeks, the Arabs brought a rich cultural heritage with them that left a lasting impact on the island.

 One thing Arabs didn't bring was political stability.
-Soon different Emirs started to quarrel with each other, which gave way to new conquerors.
+Soon, different emirs began quarreling with each other, paving the way for new conquerors.

 Norman Castle in PalermoThe Norman Castle in Palermo.
 The Arabs had made Palermo the capital of Sicily.
 It remained so under Norman rule, just as Arabic remained the language of administration.

-In 1060, a group of Norman soldiers led by Robert Guiscard arrived in Sicily and began to conquer the island.
-It took them more than thirty years to conquer the whole of Sicily.
+In 1060, a group of Norman soldiers led by Robert Guiscard and his brother Roger—later known as Roger I—arrived in Sicily and began to conquer the island.
+It took them over thirty years of fighting, but in 1091, Sicily was under their rule.

-The Normans brought with them new innovations in architecture and art.
-They also introduced a new legal system in Sicily.
+The Normans introduced new innovations in architecture and art.
+Their many buildings, such as Monreale Cathedral, are now a UNESCO World Heritage Site: the Arab-Norman Palermo.
+They also introduced a new legal system in Sicily

-In governance, a feudal system helped consolidate Norman rule over the island and provided the basis for the development of a powerful aristocracy.
+In governance, a feudal system helped consolidate Norman rule over the island.
+It provided the basis for the development of a powerful aristocracy.

 The Norman conquest of Sicily brought a range of cultural, economic, and social developments.
 They helped shape the island's history and identity for centuries to come.